-If approved this evening, after a discussion about the authorization limits for professional and maintenance/general services, the Ordinance would return to the City Council for a second reading at the June 4, 2025, meeting and become effective 30 days thereafter.
+If approved this evening, the Ordinance would return to the City Council for a second reading at the June 18, 2025, meeting and become effective 30 days thereafter.
 Once effective, staff will complete revisions of an updated purchasing manual to be used in the administration of contracts and purchasing procedures for all City departments.